sio/potyarkin.com/content/posts/20220721-no-user-exists-for-uid.md

     }
 ```

-`getuid()` is pretty self-explanatory, it returns the UID of current user.
+`getuid()` is pretty self-explanatory, it returns UID of current user.
 Afterwards `getpwuid()` attempts to fetch data for the provided UID from
 `/etc/passwd`.
 It fails, of course, and returns NULL.
 OpenSSH client treats
 that as a show stopper and exits with an error.

 I was hoping that finding the place where error is generated will help me to
-come up with a setup that avoids the problematic code branch altogether,
+come up with a setup that avoids problematic code branch altogether,
 but no luck this time.
 It's straight in the `main()` function of ssh client,
 no conditional branching whatsoever.

 I will be looking into generating a bogus `/etc/passwd` entry on-the-fly prior
 to launching my application in container.
 I would very much like to avoid
-hardcoding the UID itself.
+hardcoding the UID at build time.

 *Meanwhile, here is a punchline for you:*